 The above graph explains the various scenarios with their respective complexity and required efforts.
 The ones marked with green are the possible scenarios with high value and comparatively low complexity.
 Whereas, the column marked with red represents the scenarios with high complexity and low value which should definitely be avoided.

 The ultimate objective of the graph or value vs. complexity quadrant is to uncover the initiatives which are high in value and requires less effort.
-The ones which are high in value and requires less efforts represent the top-priority items that can be added to your product roadmap.
+The ones which are high in value and require fewer efforts represent the top-priority items that can be added to your product roadmap.
 And the ones with low value and high efforts are better if shelved.

 Also known as the Kano Model, is one of the many prioritization frameworks that help the product team in designing and implementing their initiatives.
 The Kano Model enables the team to pull the unique product features for development resources and put it on the product roadmap.
 The model aims at weighing these features based on two criteria: